 Protect your child and yourself against measles

-Parents are reminded that they must ensure their child is fully vaccinated if they are to be protected against measles, with the first of a series of catch-up clinics to be held later this month.
+Parents are reminded that they must ensure their child is fully vaccinated if they are to be protected against measles.

-Many children starting school for the first time or moving up to secondary school can be vulnerable to catching infectious diseases if they are not fully immunised.
+Many children who recently starting school for the first time or moved up to secondary school can be vulnerable to catching infectious diseases if they are not fully immunised.

 Measles is a highly infectious and very serious disease, it starts with cold-like symptoms that develop about ten days after becoming infected.
 A few days later, a red-brown blotchy rash will appear.
 This usually starts on the head or upper neck before spreading outwards to the rest of the body.
 The virus can be life threatening, leading to ear and chest infections, fits, diarrhoea and damage to the brain.
 Figures show an increase in cases across the country including Wandsworth.

 Vaccination against measles is provided as a combined measles, mumps and rubella (MMR) vaccine that has shown to be both safe and effective.
 The full course of MMR vaccination requires two doses.
 The first injection is administered on, or within a month, of the child’s first birthday and the second injection is administered before starting school (three years four months old or soon after).

 Children and adults who have missed, or partially completed, the MMR vaccination can have a ‘catch-up’ MMR vaccine through their GP.
 Often children miss out on the second dose for various reasons.
 You or your child will not be fully immunised against measles if you or they have not received both doses.